Annual Corporate Governance Report

 COMPLIANT/ NON-COMPLIANT | ADDITIONAL INFORMATION | EXPLANATION | |

-2. Board ensures that basic shareholder rights are disclosed on the company's website. | Compliant | ||
+2. Board ensures that basic shareholder rights are disclosed on the company's website. | Compliant | Link: Code of Corporate Governance. can be found on our website at www.generali.com.ph | |

 Recommendation 13.2 | |||

-1. Board encourages active shareholder participation by sending the Notice of Annual and Special Shareholders' Meeting with sufficient and relevant information at least 21 days before the meeting | Non-Compliant | Generali only has nominal shareholders who are also the directors.
+1. Board encourages active shareholder participation by sending the Notice of Annual and Special Shareholders' Meeting with sufficient and relevant information at least 21 days before the meeting | Compliant | Generali only has nominal shareholders who are also the directors.
 99.9% of the shares are owned by Generali Asia N.V., which is represented through a proxy.
 Hence, notice by the board to shareholders may not be needed. | |

 Recommendation 13.3 | |||

-1. Board encourages active shareholder participation by making the result of the votes taken during the most recent Annual or Special Shareholders' Meeting publicly available the next working day. | Non-Compliant | Generali only has nominal shareholders who are also the directors.
-99.9% of the shares are owned by Generali Asia N.V., which is represented through a proxy.
-Hence, notice by the board to shareholders may not be needed. | |
+1. Board encourages active shareholder participation by making the result of the votes taken during the most recent Annual or Special Shareholders' Meeting publicly available the next working day. | Compliant | Generali is wholly owned by a single shareholder. | |

-2. Minutes of the Annual and Special Shareholders' Meetings are available on the company website within five (5) business days from the end of the meeting. | Non-Compliant | Generali is not a publicly listed company.
-Hence, in Generali’s view, posting of the minutes of annual and special shareholder’s meetings may not be necessary. | |
+2. Minutes of the Annual and Special Shareholders' Meetings are available on the company website within five (5) business days from the end of the meeting. | Compliant | Minutes of the meetings of shareholders are signed-off by the single shareholder of GLAPI | |

 Recommendation 13.4 | |||

-2. The alternative dispute mechanism is included in the company’s Manual of Corporate Governance. | Non-Compliant | Provide link/reference to where it is found in the Manual on Corporate Governance. |
+2. The alternative dispute mechanism is included in the company’s Manual of Corporate Governance. | Non-Compliant (Not Applicable) | GLAPI is wholly owned by a single shareholder.
+Intra-corporate disputes is not possible. | |

 Duties to Stakeholders